 SCOTT CAMAZINE / SCIENCE PHOTO LIBRARY SCOTT CAMAZINE / SCIENCE PHOTO LIBRARY

 Hantaan virus.
 Coloured transmission electron micrograph of the Hantaan virus, a Bunyavirus which causes Korean haemorrhagic fever.
-The virus particles are coloured red and host cell material is black and yellow.
+The virus particles are coloured green and host cell material is red.
 Humans are infected with this virus by inhaling or ingesting the secretions or excreta of infected rodents.
 The disease has an incubation period of 1 to 5 weeks followed by fever and kidney pain.
-The virus causes blood to leak out of the blood vessels into the tissues.
+The virus causes blood to leak out of blood vessels into the tissues.
 Renal failure and jaundice may occur.
 There is no specific treatment, but renal dialysis reduces mortality from 20% to less than 1%.
 Magnification unknown.

 Model release not required.
 Property release not required.